EQAO Grade 6 - Everything You Need To Know As A Parent

 Even if you can’t help them yourself, you’ll be able to get them some help.
 Having parental support will boost your child’s confidence.
 You can read this article from KidsHealth to learn more about how to help support your kids in school: 10 Ways to Help Your Child Succeed in Elementary School.

-3. Use the practice guides and tests available to help your child understand how to read and carefully follow instructions.
+c) Use the practice guides and tests available to help your child understand how to read and carefully follow instructions

 Sometimes students don’t understand a question or they jump too quickly to answer a question before understanding what the question actually asks of them.

-You can even practice during dinner at home by giving them multi-step instructions to follow as you prepare a meal or set the table together.
+You can practice how to answer questions during dinner at home by giving them multi-step instructions to follow as you prepare a meal or set the table together.

 Ontario public school students must take the Gr.
 6 EQAO Test.